Utah Jazz: Pins removed from Mo Williams' thumb

-Mo Williams underwent a successful procedure Wednesday in New York to have two pins removed from his right thumb, The Salt Lake Tribune has learned.
-It represents the point guard’s first major step toward a return to the floor for the Jazz point guard.
+Mo Williams underwent a successful procedure Wednesday in New York to have two pins removed from his right thumb, the first major step toward a return to the floor for the Jazz point guard.

 Williams missed his 25th straight game since tearing a ligament in the thumb on Dec.
 22 in Miami, and his 29th overall.
 The Jazz (29-24) are 18-11 without Williams.